corsfix/corsfix/README.md

 ## ⚡️ Demo

-You can quickly try out Corsfix using
+You can quickly try out Corsfix using our [Playground](https://app.corsfix.com/playground).

-- our [Javascript Sandbox](https://sandbox.corsfix.com), to run client JavaScript code and send network requests,
-- or via [Playground](https://app.corsfix.com/playground), if you prefer using GUI (requires login to dashboard).

 ## 🙋 FAQ